 Approximately eleven million refrigerators are disposed of annually in the U.S., and only a fraction has the insulating foam in their walls and doors recycled.
 While 90 percent of used refrigerators in the U.S. are shredded for their metal, the remaining foam and other materials are typically crushed — releasing greenhouse gases into the atmosphere — and sent to a landfill.

-Proper disposal and recycling can prevent that and ensure a more eco-friendly way of getting rid of your old refrigerator.
+But guaranteeing proper disposal and recycling can prevent that and ensure a more eco-friendly way of getting rid of your old refrigerator.

 Dispose of Your Refrigerator With the Junk Removal Experts